 5. Greek Peak Mountain Resort (Finger Lakes)

 We’re guessing that when you hear “resort” you’re not thinking “affordable,” but let us stop you right there!
 Greek Peak Mountain Resort in Cortland has fantastic winter getaway deals.
 There are a range of family package offers that combine a stay with tickets for snow tubing or rides on the mountain coaster.
-If you just want to go all in on skiing, consider the Ski & Stay packages, which include lift tickets so you can wake up and hit the slopes.
+If you want to extend your trip a day, the hotel offers a buy two nights get the third free deal.

 6. Hudson Valley